Telegram for Content Creators: Complete Marketing Guide for 2026

 - Polls and quizzes on topics your audience cares about

-- Questions that invite responses (link to your discussion group)
+- Questions that invite responses, with a link to your discussion group for replies

 - Discussion threads in linked groups